liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/busqueda/busqueda.md

 While searching through the pull request history, I found [this](https://github.com/ArjunSharda/Searchor/pull/130) thread which talks about how the use of the eval function was removed from the application.

-Knowing this information means that we should be able to exploit this to get a reverse shell.

 ## Reverse Shell
 In order to exploit the target we will need to perform the following tasks
 - Intercept the request sent from the client to the server